 A combination of Maltese stakeholders hosted an inaugural game development and esports expo, called Playcon, in 2019.
 After setbacks due to the COVID-19 pandemic, the second edition of Playcon took place in 2022.

 The country’s focus on the education sector is particularly of note, with a variety of schemes in place.
 Malta has its own esports educational platform, Level Academy, despite its size.
 It notably runs the SAFE (Student Advancement Frame Programme) educational programme, designed to increase the knowledge of esports for both students and parents.

 In 2022, ESL Gaming and government non-profit GamingMalta agreed to keep the ESL Pro League finals on the island until at least the 2024 edition, further expanding the connection between the ESL FACEIT Group and Malta.

 GamingMalta has also partnered with the Champion of Champions tour in CS:GO, and hosted the first Studio Finals of the CCT Central Europe Series.

 Brazilian esports organisation FURIA opened an office in Malta in early 2023 to keep its CS:GO and simulation racing rosters closer to mainland Europe.

 The Maltese government has not officially recognised esports as a sport or in any other capacity.

-However, the Government of Malta co-launched GamingMalta, an independent non-profit foundation to promote the country’s iGaming sector, but which also helps promote Malta as an esports destination.
+However, the Government of Malta co-founded GamingMalta, an independent non-profit foundation to promote the country’s iGaming sector, which additionally helps promote Malta as an esports destination.

 In 2018, GamingMalta and Eden Leisure Group hosted the first Malta eSports Forum — a conference introducing and discussing the country’s esports scene — in which sitting politician Silvio Schembri, the then-Parliamentary Secretary for Financial Services, Digital Economy and Innovation, delivered an introductory speech.